jdmclatcher/file-explorer-helper/README.md

 This project is still in development, so reporting any bugs would be greatly appreciated.
 Thank you!

-NOTE: This program has permission to access and modify your file names completely.
+NOTE: This program has permission to access and modify file names completely.
 This could result in file corruption.
 Use at your own risk.

 ## Credits